nijaru/nijaru.github.io/_posts/2017-05-30-installing-minikube-and-kubectl.md

 ## 3. [minikube](https://github.com/kubernetes/minikube)
 Minikube is a tool that makes it easy to run Kubernetes locally.
 Minikube runs a single-node Kubernetes cluster inside a VM on your laptop for users looking to try out Kubernetes or develop with it day-to-day.

+Run the following commands for your platform to install it.

 ### Linux/amd64
 ```